The great cairn of Knocknarea is a huge neolithic monument probably built

 The passage and chamber have remained hidden since prehistoric times.
 The

-cairn is known to be the resting place of the legendary Queen Maeve of
+cairn is currently reputed to be the resting place of the legendary Queen Maeve of

-Connaught; its good state of preservation is probably due to her fierce reputation.
+Connaught; its good state of preservation through time may possibly due to respect for her fierce reputation.

-Maeve ruled Connaught from her palace at Rath Croghan near Tulsk in Roscommon, and she is best known for her role in the Tain Bo Culainge, where she
+The legendary Queen Maeve ruled Connaught from her palace at Rath Croghan near Tulsk in Roscommon, itself the neucleus of a wide complex of Bronze age monuments.
+Maeve is best known for her role in the Tain Bo Culainge, where she

 led her province to war against Ulster to take the Brown Bull of Cooley,

-be interred in the Great Cairn of Knocknarea says something about its
+be interred in the Great Cairn of Knocknarea says a lotabout its

 prestige as the most important and ancient sacred site in Connaught.